The Goldenrod, York Beach ME – My Sundae Breakfast Spot York Beach, ME

 Our weekend visit took a turn for the incredible when I found out that we would not just be driving up for the day, but that relatives of Jeannie’s had graciously offered to let us stay at their beach house, just steps from the rocky shore, and with a wonderful vintage chaise lounge for me to rest my heavy foot on.
 Since my plans of traversing the town and as much of the Maine coast as I could had been thwarted by my injury, the oversized porch became a wonderful place to stay and recuperate.

-(if you want this glorious view for yourself, they rent out the house – contact me for the info)
+(if you want this glorious view for yourself, they rent out the house – click here for info and tell ‘em Mod Betty sent you! )

 Knowing that the Goldenrod was in such easy reach made me a bit complacent, knowing it was there whenever we wanted to eat there, but it also gave me ample opportunity to photograph their beautiful neon signs, or watch the creation of their famous salt water taffy “Goldenrod Kisses” that they make right in the front window for all to see